amah/async/README.md

 asynk
 =======

-Asynchronous programing library that provides a set of constructs to deal more easily with asynchronous programing paradigm
+asynchronous programing library that provides a set of callback based constructs to ease delopment of asynchronous processing flow.